nbishtawi/ML-Stock-Forecasting/README.md

 ## Overview
 **ML Stock Forecasting** is a machine learning project that applies predictive modeling techniques to financial time series data.
 The goal is to forecast stock price trends by combining data preprocessing, feature engineering, and model evaluation.

 This project was originally developed under the name *ValueInvestor* and has now been refactored and documented for clarity, reproducibility, and professional presentation.

+Note: The datasets used in this project are proprietary and confidential  and therefore not included in this repository.

 ---